gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

                  - bodsearch: this mode requires the definition of query string, all the other parameters can be used
                  - legend: returns the legend of a layer, only one layer id must be provided
                  - wmts: retruns a GetCapabilities document which provides information about the service along with a description of the layers
-                 - preview: returns per default a preview of all the layers in geoadmin
+                 - preview: returns per default a preview of all the layers in separated and syncronized frames
+                     - width: define the width of the map previews
+                     - lon,lat: define the central point of the map
+                     - zoom: define the zoom level

 Examples:

 - http://api.geo.admin.ch/layers: returns all the layers available with all their properties